 Keep reading to learn what else you can do to help Stop the Clog!

 The majority of sewer backups and overflows caused by fats, oils, and grease (FOG) originate in residential areas.
 You can help prevent clogs by learning about FOG and how to dispose of it.
 Some common sources of FOG include:

 As an educator, you have the unique opportunity to guide children’s understanding of their environment and the effects they have on it.
 Proper disposal of fats, oils, and grease (FOG) is one simple step they can take in making a difference.

-Dealing with sewer backups and overflows on your properties?
-It’s costly, headache-inducing work.
-Worse yet, it’s a drain on maintenance resources.
-The cause?
-More than likely it’s fats, oils, and grease (FOG).
-When FOG gets poured down the drain, it solidifies in pipes and creates massive clogs, causing messy backups and overflows.
-That creates unhappy tenants . . . and unexpected costs to rental owners and property managers.
+Often, the cause of these problems is fats, oils, and grease (FOG) improperly disposed of by tenants.
+When FOG is dumped down the drain, it can harden inside pipes and create massive clogs, causing messy backups and overflows.
+That creates unhappy tenants . . . and unexpected costs for rental owners and property managers.

 Thank you for visiting the Sacramento Area Sewer District’s website.
 SASD is committed to protecting our customers’ privacy and does not, without your knowledge and permission, collect personal information about you or regarding the reasons for your visit.
 SASD will not resell or distribute any site-visitor data.
 Unless you voluntarily provide personal information to us when inquiring about or requesting specific services, we will not ask you for, or track, any personal information for any purpose.

 SASD is committed to to providing a website that is accessible to the widest possible audience, regardless of technology or ability.
 If you are having trouble accessing information on this site, or if you would like to bring a site issue to our attention, please send us a message.

 PDF files: PDF files on this site require Adobe Acrobat Reader, available as a free download.